-Secondary infertility is the inability to become pregnant or to carry a baby to term after previously giving birth to a baby.
+Secondary infertility happens when you can't get pregnant or carry a baby to term after you've been pregnant before and had a baby without any trouble.
 Secondary infertility shares many of the same causes of primary infertility.

 Secondary infertility might be caused by:

-- Complications related to prior pregnancy or surgery
+- Complications related to a past pregnancy or surgery

 - Risk factor changes for you or your partner, such as age, weight and use of certain medications

 If you're younger than 35 and you've been trying for a year to get pregnant, talk with your health care provider.
 Depending on the circumstances, your provider may want to look at both you and your partner.
 If you're 35 or older, talk with your provider after six months.